 Financing and investment operations supported under the InvestEU Fund shall focus on investments that provide EU added value.
 The nature of the EU added value can vary for financing and investment operations under specific financial products as defined under each policy window in section 3 of these investment guidelines.
 The EU added-value of financing and investment operations under financial products can also result from risk diversification at financial product level across various sectors or geographies.

-Financing and investment operations may complement Union grant financing and other support in particular through blending and combination operations, to achieve Union policy objectives in the policy areas of the InvestEU support as set out in Article 3 of the InvestEU Regulation and in Annex II of the InvestEU Regulation in relation to the sectors therein.
-InvestEU may in particular complement relevant policy objectives of Horizon Europe, the Connecting Europe Facility, the Digital Europe Programme, the Single Market Programme, the European Space Programme, the European Regional Development Fund (ERDF), the Cohesion Fund, the European Social Fund+ (ESF+), the European Agriculture Fund for Rural Development (EAFRD), the Creative Europe Programme, the European Maritime and Fisheries Fund (EMFF), the Programme for Environment & Climate Action, the ETS Innovation Fund, and the European Defence Fund.
+Financing and investment operations may complement grant financing and other support in particular through blending operations and combinations, to achieve Union policy objectives in the policy areas of the InvestEU support as set out in Article 3 of the InvestEU Regulation and in Annex II of the InvestEU Regulation in relation to the sectors therein.
+InvestEU may in particular complement relevant policy objectives of Horizon Europe, the Connecting Europe Facility, the Digital Europe Programme, the Single Market Programme, the European Space Programme, the European Regional Development Fund (ERDF), the Cohesion Fund, the European Social Fund+ (ESF+), the European Agriculture Fund for Rural Development (EAFRD), the Creative Europe Programme, the Asylum and Migration Fund, the European Maritime and Fisheries Fund (EMFF), the Programme for Environment & Climate Action, the ETS Innovation Fund, and the European Defence Fund.

 Market failures, sub-optimal investment situations and additionality

-In accordance with Article 209 of the Financial Regulation the EU guarantee shall address market failures or sub-optimal investment situations and achieve additionality, as laid down in point A of Annex V to the InvestEU Regulation.
+In accordance with Article 209 (2)(a) and (b) of the Financial Regulation the EU guarantee shall address market failures or sub-optimal investment situations and achieve additionality, as laid down in point A of Annex V to the InvestEU Regulation.

 Certain common requirements for the financing and investment operations